-Community-based renewable and low carbon energy generation initiatives will be encouraged.
+Community- based renewable and low carbon energy generation initiatives will be encouraged

 - 7.23 The Economic Strategy recognises Portland as an ideal environment for renewable energy companies to thrive.
 There are opportunities to take careful and responsible advantage of tidal power as well as geo-thermal, solar and wind power development.
 Portland has the potential to become a leading location to test and develop renewable energy development as well as supporting the development of community renewable energy.
 The generation of energy locally at a community level offers the opportunity to retain spending on energy for the benefit of local people and the local economy. - 7.24 The community has taken an interest in renewable energy.
 It has already demonstrated this with the Osprey Leisure Centre, managed by the South Dorset Community Sports Trust, a community organisation, which has recently won awards for progressive thinking and action on energy saving, sustainable and renewable energy initiatives, cutting costs and carbon significantly.
 In 2015, a 'workshop' of community stakeholders discussed the potential for Portland to become an Energy Island, following in the footsteps of Eigg in Scotland.
 It was agreed that it would be good to explore the potential for community owned renewable energy, backed by the creation of a Portland Trust to receive bequests to fund green projects.
+In the summer of 2019, Portland Town Council declared a climate and ecological emergency and supports the need to move towards being carbon neutral.
 Policy Port/EN2 is supportive of a Portland Energy Island Plan approach. - 7.25 Policy Port/EN2 establishes locally relevant criteria for energy generating infrastructure using renewable or low carbon energy sources that should be considered alongside the national guidance in the PPG and other national policy statements regarding the technical and other planning considerations, when development proposals are formulated.
-These criteria are aimed, to a large part, at ensuring that the natural environment, of sites and species, is adequately protected.
-The Habitat Regulations Assessment carried out for the Plan urged us to emphasise the significance of European sites of importance within the policy.
+These criteria are aimed, to

-- 7.26 National planning policy asserts that applications for wind energy development will only be allowed if the development site is identified as suitable for wind energy in either a Local or Neighbourhood Plan.
-The Local Plan is currently (2018) under-going a review and the local planning authority has stated that "the review presents an opportunity to consider the councils' approach to wind energy development in light of the new Government policy".
-We shall work with the local planning authority as it undertakes the Local Plan Review and beyond, to consider whether there are suitable locations and a way of harnessing wind energy satisfactorily, on a commercial-scale on Portland. - 7.27 Proposals for wind farms and wind turbines will be supported in areas which are deemed appropriate by the development plan.
-To mitigate any impact on the landscape or wildlife, new ideas around turbine design may have to be awaited and utilised.
+- a large part, at ensuring that the natural environment, of sites and species, is adequately protected.
+The Habitat Regulations Assessment carried out for the Plan urged us to emphasise the significance of European sites of importance within the policy. - 7.26 National planning policy asserts that applications for wind energy development will only be allowed if the development site is identified as suitable for wind energy in either a Local Plan or Neighbourhood Plan.
+We will work with the local planning authority as it prepares the Dorset Local Plan to consider whether there are suitable locations and a way of harnessing wind energy satisfactorily on a commercial scale on Portland. - 7.27 To mitigate any impact on the landscape or wildlife, new ideas around turbine design may have to be awaited and utilised.
 This would fit well with the aspiration for the Island to become a Research and Development centre.
-Any proposals would be expected to follow the guidance note issued by the Centre for Sustainable Energy27. - 7.28 Proposals for tidal energy installations at appropriate areas on the seaward side of the neighbourhood area e.g. Ferrybridge, Harbour Breakwater will be supported if they meet the policy requirements.
+Any proposals would be expected to follow the guidance note issued by the Centre for Sustainable Energy26. - 7.28 Proposals for tidal energy installations at appropriate areas on the seaward side of the neighbourhood area e.g. Ferrybridge, Harbour Breakwater will be supported if they meet the policy requirements.
 Land based operations for larger tidal installations may also be supported.